 This solidifies the necessity to educate children with the AV skills that are necessary to perform the jobs of the future.

 The future of AV technology in schools

-Audio-visual technologies will play a huge role in the future of schools thanks to the development of technology and the increasing body of evidence which proves its ability to improve learning and future employment prospects.
-The National Curriculum describes AV as something that:
+AV technology will play a vital role in the future of schools, colleges, universities, and other educational facilities, thanks to the continuous development of technology and the increasing body of evidence which proves its ability to improve teaching, learning and future employment prospects.